 PureCloud groups organize people with similar traits.
 For example, users that share common skills, relationships, locations, or other information maintained in PureCloud.

 Groups can be work-related—or social.
 You can create groups for anything.
 Examples of groups include the following:

 - Subject Matter Experts (SMEs): You could have SMEs use groups so that they can let others in the organization know the most up-to-date information.

 - Projects: You could have groups related to projects so that the entire project team can remain abreast of updates related to specific projects.

 - Locations: Groups can make sure that everyone in a specific place knows that there is free food in the break room.

 - Social reasons: Want to find people to go rock climbing with this weekend?
 With groups, you can create a specific rock climbers’ group, and others with that interest can join it.

-When someone creates a group or they have added you to a group, you can use the chat feature to chat with a specific member of the group or everyone at once.
-Or you can just monitor a group, to stay in formed.
+When someone adds you to a group, you can use the chat feature to chat with specific members of the group or everyone at once.
+Or you can just monitor a group, to stay informed.

 To find a group, browse the groups, in the directory.
 Or search for a specific group by name.

 Groups have profile pages, just like people.
 Group profile pages allow you to see who is a member of the group.
 You can make the group a favorite or just start a group chat.